 Whether you have a dog, cat, rabbit or snake, giving your pet a loving home is one of life's great pleasures.
 However, you don't need to have pets of your own to care about animals and their welfare.

 If the thought of an animal being without a home is upsetting to you, then you can make a difference by volunteering with a charity that specialises in animal rescue.
-By donating your time to a charity such as Dogs Trust or Battersea, you can make a truly valuable contribution to the good work these organisations do.
+By donating your time to a charity such as Battersea, Cats Protection or Dogs Trust, you can make a truly valuable contribution to the good work these organisations do.

-The RSPCA rescued and collected around 130,000 animals in 2017.
-That's in addition to the more than 150,000 dogs that Dogs Trust looked after in the same year.
-There are plenty of volunteering opportunities to get involved with, and helping out at a rehoming centre means you can look after animals while they wait for a new, loving home to go to.
+There are plenty of volunteering opportunities to get involved with, and helping out at a rehoming centre is a rewarding way to do so.
+In this role you could find yourself looking after animals while they wait for a new, loving home to go to.

 A number of animal rescue organisations have charity shops across the UK.
 Whether it's organising donations or working on the till, you can help sell items to raise money for the operation.
 Volunteers are crucial for keeping charity shops going, as are item donations.
 So, even if you haven't got much spare time to lend, have a clear out and donate anything you don't need.

 Become A Volunteer Driver